psycedelicAI/high-security-facility-concept/README.md

 It should also depend on factors such as:

 - who the actor is
-- what kind of role they hold
+- what role they hold
 - where they are
 - how they arrived there
 - which zone they are entering